mirzafahad/embedded_c_style_guide/style_guide.md

 <hr>

 #### Braces
-- Always use braces around conditional statement and loops.
+- Always use braces around conditional statements and loops.
 Even if it is an empty statement.
-- Start/Left brace should be on the following line, aligned with end/right brace.
+- Start/Left brace should be on the following line, aligned with the end/right brace.

 Example: